 Contract assets primarily relate to the Group's rights to consideration for work completed but not billed at the reporting date.
-Due from contract customers are transferred to receivables when the rights become unconditional.
+Contract assets are transferred to receivables when the rights become unconditional.
 This usually occurs when the Group issues and invoice to the customer.